 How does shopping affect the financial climate?

-We all love to shop, we all love to take our hard-earned money and use it for something that we value or will receive some form of enjoyment from.
-The biggest things that began to increase the household spend of Kiwi’s was first household goods, followed by shoes and garments.
+We all love to shop, and we all love to take our hard-earned money and use it for something that we value or will receive some form of enjoyment from.
+The biggest things that began to increase the household spending of Kiwis were first household goods, followed by shoes and garments.
 The slightest increase was for housing and all the costs that are attached to that, such as water, lights, rent etc. What we should be doing is slowing down on the spending and managing our budgets a bit better.

 Why is it becoming a concern?

-The reason this is becoming a concern is simply because there is not enough money to sustain the households sustainable.
+The reason this is becoming a concern is simply that there is not enough money to sustain the households sustainably.
 As the trend to spend increases, it stays there.
-The recession comes in and people are comfortable at the level of spending they’re at and end up having to borrow money to keep up with their lifestyles and debts.
+The recession comes in and people are comfortable with the level of spending they’re at and end up having to borrow money to keep up with their lifestyles and debts.
 After struggling to make the repayments, they take out more credit to repay that.
 So the cycle continues.

 How would one define household consumption expenditure?

 It’s essentially the fundamental part of what makes up an economy and also a large part of the country’s total consumption of goods and services.